 Examine gender issues in the USA; and

-Examine one or more additional markers of social difference in the USA, such as special needs, age, class, ability, language, religion, citizenship status, and other distinctions that reflect the diversity of the United States of America, within both the specific field of study and the general society.
+Examine one or more additional markers of social difference in the USA, such as special needs, age, class, ability, language, religion, citizenship status, sexual orientation and gender identity, and other distinctions that reflect the diversity of the United States of America, within both the specific field of study and the general society.

-1.2.2 Following is a list of Student Learning Objectives to assess learning related to Human Diversity in the USA.
+2.2.2 Following is a list of Student Learning Objectives to assess learning related to Human Diversity in the USA.
 Therefore, students successfully completing the Human Diversity in the USA curriculum will be able to: